 8. Pioneer Day — Ridgeland, WI

 Although Pioneer Day sounds like your average community festival, a certain event knocks it to the top of our weird list.
 Hosted by Sportsmen’s Bar & Grill, the Free Chicken Fly event happens every year and although there are varying opinions on whether or not it should be done, the majority of people must enjoy it because it keeps happening.
 The Free Chicken Fly is just what it sounds like: chickens are tossed off the rooftop of a building into a crowd of people below.
-Those who catch a chicken are are free to take it home with them!
+Those who catch a chicken are free to take it home with them!
 Other events include the Greased Pig Contest, Silver Dollar Treasure Hunt, a horse-drawn parade, log-skidding contest and more.

 9. Testicle Festival — Olean, MO